-The Company's key focus markets, automotive and industrial, continue to show high potential for growth.
-Automotive segment grew 12% year-on-year while industrial increased by 28% from last year.
+The Company's key focus markets, automotive and industrial which grew 16% year-on-year, continue to show high potential for growth.

-i EBITDA = EBITDA represents net operating income after adding depreciation and amortization, cost of share-based payments and foreign exchange gains/losses.
+^v EBITDA = EBITDA represents net operating income after adding depreciation and amortization, cost of share-based payments and foreign exchange gains/losses.
 EBITDA and EBITDA Margin are not measures of performance under PFRS and investors should not consider EBITDA, EBITDA Margin or EBIT in isolation or as alternatives to net income as an indicator of our operating performance or to cash flows, or any other measure of performance under PFRS.
 Because there are various EBITDA calculation methods, our presentation of these measures may not be comparable to similarly titled measures used by other companies.